macmisu/homebridge-webos-tv/README.md

 # homebridge-webos-notification

 `homebridge-webos-notification` is a plugin for Homebridge which allows you to send notification to your webOS TV!
 It should work with all TVs that support webOS2 and newer.
 This is based on [homebridge-webos-tv](https://github.com/merdok/homebridge-webos-tv) with only notification function.
+All credit goes to original author.

 ### Features
 * Show notifications